Risk on leveraged futures trading on the platform is managed via Forced Liquidation process in the Instant Margining System.

 - The orderbook of the given contract(s) may not be liquid enough to absorb the full position size being closed, resulting in unfilled liquidation

 - The unfilled liquidation is then assigned to liquidity providers (LPs) / marketmakers who essentially have open ended offers to accept any unfilled liquidaitons (always respecting price time priority, AFTER the orderbook has been swept up to the price that the LP is assigned).
-This assignment procedure is meant to
+This assignment procedure is meant to form a backstop of liquidity to prevent system losses that other platforms address using an insurance fund.

 Margin rules for Futures are chosen such that a margin shortfall between counterparties should occur no more frequently than approximately once every 10,000 hours (ca. 420 days).
 This is achieved by choosing the Maintenance Margin requirement such that a 1 hour price move is approximately covered on the 99.99th/ 0.01th percentile.